dagdpz/rs-fMRI-afni-macaque/TB_scripts/README.md

 # **TB_scripts**
 In this folder you can find all scripts which were created by Tabea Bruening during her work for her bachelor thesis.
-Every folder contains specific README files which are describing the usage of the scripts/Instructions for the Installation/Examples and a lot more details.
+Every folder contains specific README files which are describing the usage of the scripts/instructions for the installation/examples and a lot more details.
 The following section 'script-organization' provides general informations about every folder, its containing scripts and the differences.
-If you would like to run specific scripts, you can just go into the folder and read the instructions of the README file there.
+If you would like to run specific scripts, you can just go into the folder and read the instructions in the README file there.

 ## **script-organization**